A generic FAQ for all of our Arabic scripts fonts can be found here: Arabic Fonts – FAQ. FAQs specific to Awami Nastaliq are found below.

 Awami Nastaliq does not have proper spacing or collision avoidance in XeTeX.
 How can I get the promised collision avoidance?

 There is a special new parameter in XeTeX to support the new Graphite collision avoidance.
-See the Resources page for help in getting that working.
+See the System Requirements page for help in getting that working.